 - Developing technical documents to assist Northeast states in evaluating and adopting California emissions standards for light- and heavy-duty motor vehicles.

 - Completing a technical study that evaluated the potential for reducing GHG emissions from new passenger vehicles within the next decade.
-This study provided the basis for motor vehicle GHG standards recently adopted by the State of California.
+This study provided the basis for motor vehicle GHG standards adopted by the State of California.

 - Assisting the U.S. Environmental Protection Agency (EPA) in the design and implementation of voluntary heavy-duty diesel retrofit programs.